-Between January 1, 2022 and December 31, 2022, the independent directors held meetings privately during the year, including one after each of the regularly scheduled quarterly meeting of the Board of Directors and its Committees.
+Between January 1, 2023 and December 31, 2023, the independent directors held in camera meetings after each of the regularly scheduled quarterly meeting of the Board of Directors and its Committees.

 Director Management Independent?
-Yes No Pierre Beaudoin Chair of the Board of Directors (1) Son of Claire Bombardier Beaudoin and of Laurent Beaudoin, former director and Chairman Emeritus of the Board of Directors.
-Claire Bombardier Beaudoin, either individually or jointly with Laurent Beaudoin, through holding corporations which she controls or which they jointly control, as applicable, holds (with Janine Bombardier, Huguette Bombardier Fontaine and J. R. André Bombardier) a sufficient number of the voting rights attached to all issued and outstanding voting shares of Bombardier to affect materially the control of Bombardier.
-(2) Nephew of Janine Bombardier, of Huguette Bombardier Fontaine, of J. R. André Bombardier, former director and Vice Chairman of the Board of Directors, and of Jean-Louis Fontaine, former director and Vice Chairman of the Board of Directors.
-(3) Cousin of Joanne Bissonnette, of Charles Bombardier and of Diane Fontaine.
-Joanne Bissonnette (1) Daughter of Janine Bombardier who, through holding corporations which she controls, holds (with Claire Bombardier Beaudoin, Huguette Bombardier Fontaine and J. R. André Bombardier) a sufficient number of the voting rights attached to all issued and outstanding voting shares of Bombardier to affect materially the control of Bombardier.
-(2) Niece of Claire Bombardier Beaudoin, of Huguette Bombardier Fontaine, of J. R. André Bombardier, former director and Vice Chairman of the Board of Directors, of Laurent Beaudoin, former director and Chairman Emeritus of the Board of Directors, and of Jean-Louis Fontaine, former director and Vice Chairman of the Board of Directors.
-(3) Cousin of Pierre Beaudoin, Chairman of the Board of Directors, of Charles Bombardier and of Diane Fontaine.
-Charles Bombardier (1) Son of J. R. André Bombardier who, through holding corporations which he controls, holds (with Janine Bombardier, Claire Bombardier Beaudoin and Huguette Bombardier Fontaine) a sufficient number of the voting rights attached to all issued and outstanding voting shares of Bombardier to affect materially the control of Bombardier.
-(2) Nephew of Claire Bombardier Beaudoin, of Huguette Bombardier Fontaine, of Janine Bombardier, of Laurent Beaudoin, former director and Chairman Emeritus of the Board of Directors, and of Jean-Louis Fontaine, former director and Vice Chairman of the Board of Directors.
-(3) Cousin of Pierre Beaudoin, Chair of the Board of Directors, of Joanne Bissonnette and of Diane Fontaine.
-Rose Damen ✓
+Yes No Pierre Beaudoin Chair of the Board of Directors (1) Son of Claire Bombardier Beaudoin and of Laurent Beaudoin.
+Claire Bombardier Beaudoin, either individually or jointly with Laurent Beaudoin, through holding corporations which she controls or which they jointly control, as applicable, holds with Pierre Beaudoin's aunts and uncle, Janine Bombardier, Huguette Bombardier Fontaine and J. R. André Bombardier, a sufficient number of all issued and outstanding voting shares of Bombardier to affect materially the control of Bombardier.
+Of those voting shares, Pierre Beaudoin directly controls 2,094,936 Class A shares held indirectly by Claire Bombardier Beaudoin as representative of the Claire Bombardier Beaudoin group pursuant to the Bombardier Family Agreement.
+(2) Cousin of Joanne Bissonnette, of Charles Bombardier and of Diane Fontaine.
+Joanne Bissonnette Daughter of Janine Bombardier who, through holding corporations which she controls, holds with Joanne Bissonnette's aunts and uncle, Claire Bombardier Beaudoin, Huguette Bombardier Fontaine and J. R. André Bombardier, a sufficient number of all issued and outstanding voting shares of Bombardier to affect materially the control of Bombardier.
+Of those voting shares, Joanne Bissonnette directly controls 2,094,938 Class A shares held indirectly by Janine Bombardier as representative of the Janine Bombardier group pursuant to the Bombardier Family Agreement.
+Cousin of Pierre Beaudoin, Chair of the Board of Directors, of Charles Bombardier and of Diane Fontaine.
+Charles Bombardier (1) Son of J. R. André Bombardier who, through holding corporations which he controls, holds with Charles Bombardier's aunts, Janine Bombardier, Claire Bombardier Beaudoin and Huguette Bombardier Fontaine, a sufficient number of all issued and outstanding voting shares of Bombardier to affect materially the control of Bombardier.
+Of those voting shares, Charles Bombardier directly controls 2,094,936 Class A shares held indirectly by J.R.
+André Bombardier as representative of the J.R.
+André Bombardier group pursuant to the Bombardier Family Agreement.
+(2) Cousin of Pierre Beaudoin, Chair of the Board of Directors, of Joanne Bissonnette and of Diane Fontaine.
+Rose Damen 1

 Director Management Independent?

-Yes No
+Yes Νο

-Diane Fontaine (1) Daughter of Huguette Bombardier Fontaine and of Jean-Louis Fontaine, former director and Vice Chairman of the Board of Directors.
-Huguette Bombardier Fontaine, through holding corporations which she controls, holds (with Janine Bombardier, Claire Bombardier Beaudoin and J. R. André Bombardier) a sufficient number of the voting rights attached to all issued and outstanding voting shares of Bombardier to affect materially the control of Bombardier.
+Diane Fontaine Daughter of Huguette Bombardier Fontaine and of Jean- Louis Fontaine, former director and Vice Chairman of the Board of Directors.
+Huguette Bombardier Fontaine, through holding corporations which she controls, holds with Diane Fontaine's aunts and uncle, Janine Bombardier, Claire Bombardier Beaudoin and J. R. André Bombardier, a sufficient number of all issued and outstanding voting shares of Bombardier to affect materially the control of Bombardier.
+Of those voting shares, Diane Fontaine's sister, Sylvie Fontaine, directly controls 2,094,935 Class A shares held indirectly by Huguette Bombardier Fontaine as representative of the Huguette Bombardier Fontaine group pursuant to the Bombardier Family Agreement.
+Cousin of Pierre Beaudoin, Chair of the Board of Directors, of Joanne Bissonnette and of Charles Bombardier.

-(2) Niece of Claire Bombardier Beaudoin, of Janine Bombardier, of J. R. André Bombardier, former director and Vice Chairman of the Board of Directors, and of Laurent Beaudoin, former director and Chairman Emeritus of the Board of Directors.

-(3) Cousin of Pierre Beaudoin, Chairman of the Board of Directors, of Joanne Bissonnette and of Charles Bombardier.

-Ji-Xun Foo ✓
+Ji-Xun Foo 1

-Diane Giard ✓
+Diane Giard 1

-Anthony R. Graham ✓
+Anthony R. Graham 1

-Éric Martel President and Chief Executive Officer Executive Officer of Bombardier
+Éric Martel President and Chief Executive Officer Executive officer of Bombardier

-Douglas R. Oberhelman ✓
+Douglas R. Oberhelman 1

-Melinda Rogers-Hixon ✓
+Melinda Rogers-Hixon 1

-Eric Sprunk ✓
+Eric Sprunk 1

-Antony N. Tyler ✓
+Antony N. Tyler 1